 In 1993, the English Department began offering two B.A. options with different requirements: the English Option and the English Education Option for students interested in secondary education.
 This division into options followed an intensive study of our curriculum that resulted in the curricular redesign to reflect the requirements for teacher certification in English.

-In 2010, after a two-day faculty retreat, the Department instituted a third M.A. option: Thesis with Creative Component.
-In addition, the Department also instituted a third B.A. option: English with Writing Emphasis.
+In 2010, the department instituted a second option for completion of the thesis project, a critical thesis with a creative component.
+In addition, the department also instituted a third B.A. option: English with Writing Emphasis.

 In 2015, the department underwent a major curriculum revision for all three of its majors, with these changes taking effect in 2016.

 In 2016, the college eliminated its coursework requirements and began requiring a minor for graduation.
 English benefited from this through its diverse minor portfolio, including its offered minors in English, Professional Writing, and Peace and Conflict Studies as well as its affiliation with numerous other minors, including American Indian Studies, Film Studies, and Women, Gender, and Sexuality Studies.
 The department changed the Studies in Language and Rhetoric track to the Studies in Writing and Rhetoric track.